saphraxaeris/PhysP/README.md

 ###Commands
 *  Create objects or vectors <br />
 `define <name> as <datatype>`
-*  Assign attributes to objects
+*  Assign attributes to objects <br />
 `<name> with <attribute> <value>`
-* Display or calculate attributes of objects
+* Display or calculate attributes of objects <br />
 `return <name> <attribute>`
-* Make comparisons between object attribute and value `is <name> <attribute> <comparison> <value>`
+* Make comparisons between object attribute and value <br />
+`is <name> <attribute> <comparison> <value>`
-* Remove previously declared objects
+* Remove previously declared objects <br />
 `remove <name>`

 ##Requiremnts
-1. Have Java installed on your machine, found [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html )
+1. Have Java installed on your machine, found [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
->To verify installation write the following in a terminal or command prompt
+> To verify installation write the following in a terminal or command prompt
 ```bash
 $ java -version
 ```
 >If installed your Java version will appear

-##Running
+##Building
 1. Open a terminal or command prompt on the folder where the .jj file is along with the javacc.jar file is.
 2. Run these commands to build the language
 ```bash